samken600/3YP/project_workspace/3yp_node_coap_saul/README.md

 This application was designed to work with read hardware.
 Should work on the SAMR30-Xplained pro boards as well as SAMR21 boards with some minor tweaks.

+Before starting, make sure you have setup RIOT and installed neccessary dependencies as specified in the [RIOT Setup README](../README.md).

 To compile for a specific target board, i.e. the samr30-xpro board, use

 ```